 I know I used my go-to camera app, Camera+, and added some blur in Focal Lab.
 Beyond that, I can’t recall.
 This mobile photo was part of a show in London this past winter, giving it a very special place in my heart.

 Stars That Have Burned Invisibly All Day

 Maine is cold most of the year, so summertime temperatures invite me to take photos that explore the body’s form.
 I am intrigued by shapes, symmetry, and line.
 This piece is meant to accentuate the symmetry of the collarbone, breasts, and hands folded into the shape of bird wings.
-I recall using Camera+, VintageFX, and VSCO Cam for this piece.
+I recall using the Camera+, VintageFX, and VSCO editing tools for this piece.